 I'll tell you how it opens.

-It's time to face a hard cold fact.
+It's time to face a hard, cold fact.

 There are people who want to kill us simply because we're alive and don't agree with their worldview.

-That's and they're just aren't enough Americans willing to face this.
+And there just aren't enough Americans willing to face this.

 And the Democratic Party sure doesn't.